It’s one of the best things you can do for your skin.

 So bearded guys need to make some adjustments.

-The following two steps, done daily, will banish any existing dandruff, while strengthening the skin to prevent further flaking.
+The following two steps, done daily, will banish any existing dandruff, while strengthening your skin to prevent further flaking.

-Firstly, exfoliate with a beard brush.
+First, exfoliate with a beard exfoliator brush.
 The brush will lift all the ready-to-flake skin from your face.

-Secondly, clean with a lactic-acid facial cleaner – like our Daily Face Wash - which will naturally dissolve the dead skin that the brush has lifted up.
+Second, clean with an exfoliating facial wash which will naturally dissolve the dead skin that the brush has lifted up.